'Tis the season to join a parkrun

 “Some people choose not to make a big deal of Christmas.
 Perhaps it’s a sad time for them and they associate the day with something negative.
 At parkrun there is a sense of community, family and having people close to you, which can help make the holidays a little easier.”

-One week later, for a special January 1st event, many parkruns will bring the community together again on New Years Day 2024.
+One week later, for a special January 1st event, many parkruns will bring the community together again on New Year’s Day 2025.
 “After parkrun a large group of us will go to the nearby golf club and write our resolutions on whiteboards.
 We’re simply a big group of friends, sitting around and reminiscing about the past 12 months.
 It’s a wonderful way to start the new year.”

 Written by Kerry McCarthy